-Field Impacts Mitigation Measures Responsible for Monitoring Indicator Frequency of Monitoring Cost and Source of Implementation Funds Acoustic within a relatively small area and reversible by mitigation measures.
-Construction activities subproject). • Monitor air quality. • Involve the community in Construction Number of • Visual • Cost for environment will be on settlements, along and near schools, and areas with small-scale businesses.
+Field Impacts Mitigation Measures Responsible for Implementation Monitoring Indicator Frequency of Monitoring Cost and Source of Funds live and work near the sites.
+The impacts are negative but short-term, site- specific within a relatively small area and reversible by mitigation measures. shall be provided at all hot-mix plants, batching plants and crushers (if these establishments are being set up exclusively for the subproject).
+Monitor air quality. with air quality standards. subproject components Acoustic environment Construction activities will be on settlements, along and near schools, and areas with small- scale businesses.
 Temporary increase in noise level and vibrations may be caused by excavation equipment, and the transportation of equipment, materials, and people.
-However, the proposed subproject will follow existing ROW alignment and impact is short-term, site- specific and within a relatively small area.
-The impacts are negative but short- term, site-specific within a relatively small area and reversible by mitigation measures. planning the work program so that any particularly noisy or otherwise invasive activities can be scheduled to avoid sensitive times.
+However, the proposed subproject will follow existing ROW alignment and impact is short-term, site-specific and within a relatively small area.
+The impacts are negative but short-term, site- specific within a relatively small area and reversible by mitigation measures.
+Involve the community in planning the work program so that any particularly noisy or otherwise invasive activities can be scheduled to avoid sensitive times.
 Plan activities in consultation with Faridpur local authority so that activities with the greatest potential to generate noise are conducted during periods of the day which will result in least disturbance.
 Use of high noise generating equipment shall be stopped during night time.
 Horns should not be used unless it is necessary to warn other road users or animals of the vehicle's approach; Utilize modern vehicles and machinery with the requisite adaptations to limit noise and exhaust emissions, and ensure that these are maintained to manufacturers' specifications at all times.
 All vehicles and equipment used in construction shall be fitted with exhaust silencers.
 Use silent-type generators (if required).
 Monitor noise levels.
-Maintain maximum sound levels not exceeding 80 decibels (dBA) when measured at a distance of 10 m or more from the vehicle/s.
-If it is not practicable to reduce Contractor complaints from sensitive receptors; • Use of silencers in noise- producing equipment and sound barriers; Equivalent day and night time noise levels inspection by PIU and supervision consultants on monthly basis Frequency and sampling sites to be finalized during detailed design stage and final location of subproject components implementation of mitigation measures responsibility of contractor.
+Maintain maximum sound levels not Construction Contractor Number of complaints from sensitive receptors; Use of silencers in noise-producing equipment and sound barriers; Equivalent day and night time noise levels Visual inspection by PIU and supervision consultants on monthly basis Frequency and sampling sites to be finalized during detailed design stage and final location of subproject components Cost for implementation of mitigation measures responsibility of contractor.